 Properly secured goals are vital to prevent accidents and injuries during play.

-• Avoid Climbing: Players should never climb on goals or hang from the crossbar, as this can lead to falls and serious injuries.
+- Avoid Climbing: Players should never climb on goals or hang from the crossbar, as these activities can lead to falls and serious injuries.

 8. Choose the Right Ball for Conditions